europesip/dx-deployment/pre-requisites.md

 - Creating ImagePullSecrets if authentication is required

 > **Important:**
-> Because registry configuration varies significantly between customers and deployments — and corporate environments typically maintain a centralized registry with their own internal procedures —
+> Because registry configuration varies significantly between customers and deployments — and because corporate environments typically maintain their own centralized registries —
 > **the process of uploading images to the registry is not covered in this guide**.
 > It is assumed that all required DX images are already present and accessible to the cluster.